 1/2 tsp espresso powder (optional, could replace with vanilla)*

-Bake for 25-30 minutes until golden and set - when 15 minutes have gone, start making the topping.
-Place the toasted almonds, butter, sugar, milk, salt and espresso powder into the saucepan and stir as the butter melts.
+Bake for 25-30 minutes until golden and set (a toothpick should be able to be removed cleanly - it needs to be cooked to support the topping).
+While it bakes, make the topping.
+Place the butter, sugar, milk, salt and espresso powder into the saucepan and stir as the butter melts.
 Keep heating for a few minutes - it should bubble and thicken slightly.
-Turn the oven up to 200C/390F, then remove the cake to a rack and pour the glaze over the top.
+Stir in the almonds and set aside.
+When the cake is ready, turn the oven up to 200C/390F, remove the cake to a rack and spoon the glaze over the top.
 Spread the almonds out into an even layer.
-Place in the top of the oven and bake for 8-10 minutes until the glaze is dark brown and bubbling.
-Cool for a few minutes then slide a knife around the edge of the tin to loosen it and remove the cake to a rack.
+Place back into the oven and bake for 8-10 minutes until the glaze is darkened and bubbling.
+Cool for a five minutes then slide a knife around the edge of the tin to loosen the sides and remove the cake to a rack.

 Best eaten once it's cooled to room temperature, though I have to admit to trying a warm slice with a scoop of vanilla ice cream.
 It keeps well in an airtight tin for two days and is still alright on the third.